crescent-network/crescent/docs/cli/liquidity.md

 --output json | jq

 # Make a limit order to swap with order-lifespan flag
-# It is the duration the order lives until it is expired
 squad tx liquidity limit-order 1 sell 50000000uatom uusd 0.33 50000000 \
 --chain-id localnet \
 --order-lifespan 30s \